kaushik88/kaushik88.github.io/_posts/2015-04-24-the-24-hour-rule.md

 One of the disadvantages of being a professional sports player is that you constantly have to face failures publicly.
 And to make it worse, you’d have to explain, analyze and justify your failure to the media.
 To put this into perspective, imagine a Facebook Software Engineer having to explain to the end user why there was a bug in the code or why the application launch was missed.
 This blog post is about one such incident involving Roger Federer.

-{% include iframe-figure.html url="//www.youtube.com/embed/8s7SH0_IaiA" caption="Roger Federer's Post Match Interview after the loss to Stakhovsky" link="https://www.youtube.com/watch?v=8s7SH0_IaiA" %}
+{% include iframe-figure.html url="//www.youtube.com/embed/8s7SH0_IaiA" caption="Roger Federer's Post Match Interview after losing to Stakhovsky" link="https://www.youtube.com/watch?v=8s7SH0_IaiA" %}

 Federer came into the 2013 Wimbledon as a defending champion — he got his 7th Wimbledon title in 2012 with a win over Andy Murray in the final.
 After a pretty ordinary 2013 season (just a single title in Halle), he was hoping for a decent run at the all England Club.
 However, he lost in the 2nd round to a player ranked outside the top 100 and also this was the first time in 9 years (36 GrandSlams) that he didn’t make it to the Quarterfinals.
 An excerpt from the post match interview —